dewmguy/ItemLevelCalculator/README.md

 |        46 | Health Regen Per 5 |          else |    64/16 |    64/16 |    64/16 |    64/16 |    64/16 |    64/16 |    32/16 |    16/16 |     8/16 |
 |        48 | Block Value        | 2, 11, 12, 14 |    16/16 |    21/64 |    21/64 |    21/64 |    21/64 |    21/64 |    21/64 |    21/64 |     4/64 |
 |        48 | Block Value        |          else |    16/16 |    21/64 |    21/64 |    21/64 |    21/64 |    21/64 |    21/64 |    21/64 |    21/64 |

+Build `2026.07.25.8` makes Armor available as a rendered weapon stat and calibrates its pre-item-level-80 rare and pre-item-level-90 epic costs against the supplied Classic-era weapon references.
+The later rare and epic value remains `2/32`, which keeps the supplied Burning Crusade and Wrath-era examples within the observed residual range of the broader budget model.

+The benchmark preserves a source discrepancy rather than rewriting either
+source: the local emulator spell data describes Bloodlord's Defender spell `7517` as +6 Defense, while the supplied Wowhead Classic tooltip shows +4.
+The reference test follows the supplied tooltip's +4 value.

 Build `2026.07.25.6` supersedes the static rare socket cells above with a continuous level-scaled model.
 Through item level 130, accessory sockets retain